|Home » Observatories » ESAC Radio Antenna - https://cesar-tools.cosmos.esa.int/web/index.php?Section=Observatories_Radio_Telescope|

 ESAC Radio Antenna

-The ESAC Radio Telescope is composed by the ESAC VIL-1 S-Band Antenna connected to an AGILENT Power Meter.
+The ESAC Radio Telescope is composed by the ESAC VIL-2 S-Band Antenna connected to an AGILENT Power Meter.
 The observation plan is defined by means of the ESA's ESTRACK Operational Station Utilization Plan (OSUP) and the observations are performed in two different modes.
 The first one is the transit mode.
-The procedure consists in pointing the antenna to a fix position in the sky, until the passage of the source in front of the antenna's main beam.
+The procedure consists in pointing manually the antenna to a fix position in the sky, until the passage of the source in front of the antenna's main beam.
 The second one is the tracking mode.
 Given either some sky coordinates or the name of a source from the CERT Catalogue, the radio telescope is able to track automatically the object during its sidereal movement.

-The following Table 1 details the ESAC-VIL1 performances specifications
+The following Table 1 details the ESAC-VIL2 performances specifications

 The half-power beam width (HPBM) is 36' which is slightly bigger that the angular size of the Moon (30.5').
 Auto-tracking of the S-band is only available for satellite tracking (by a two-channel monopulse tracking system) but not for celestial bodies.